earthai-tech/watex/README.md

 ##  Mission and Goals

-**_WATex_** is a Python  package for reducing numerous losses during the hydro-geophysical exploration projects.
+**_WATex_** is a Python  library for reducing numerous losses during the hydro-geophysical exploration projects.
   Its mission is to bring a piece of solution in a wide program of  **_WATER4ALL_** such as participating in [Sustanaible Development Goals N6](https://www.un.org/sustainabledevelopment/development-agenda/) and [Africa Agenda 2063 N1](https://au.int/en/agenda2063/flagship-projects#)  achievements.
 It's mainly focused on the field of groundwater exploration.
    It encompasses the DC-resistivity ( Electrical profiling (ERP) & vertical electrical sounding (VES)), short periods EM, geology and hydrogeology methods combined with the machine learning approaches to: